 Affinity work groups.
 It is also recommended that CPS create opportunities for educators of color to interact with each other thereby eliminating the feeling of isolation that was expressed by a critical number of study participants.
-While it appears that there are opportunities for social networking amongst Black educators in the district, it is recommended that these social networking opportunities be expanded to include other educators of color who are from a different racial and ethnic group.
+While it appears that there are opportunities for social networking amongst Black educators in the district, it is recommended that these social networking opportunities be expanded to include all racial and ethnic backgrounds.